What is Open Banking?

 Open Banking is part of the Consumer Data Right (CDR) legislation passed by the Australian Government, which aims to give customers across a number of industries greater access and control over their data.

-Who will be eligible to share data?
+Who is eligible to share data?

 - At least 18 years old and registered for Internet Banking

-Which accounts will be eligible for data sharing?
+Which accounts are eligible for data sharing?

 - Credit cards

 - Deposit and transaction accounts including term deposits